JirkaDellOro/EIA2-Inverted/X01_Appendix/README.md

 <p style="page-break-after:always;"></p>

 ## 1.3.
 Class Diagram
 The class diagram models complex structures of information used in the system designed.
 The focus is less on the activities within the system, but on the data those activities are applied to.
 Designing these structures well is crucial for the performance, stability, maintainability as well as the producibility of the system.
 Thus, in complex systems, the class diagram and the activity diagrams are created in parallel, each reflecting on the other.

 ### 1.3.1.
 Structure

 ![](UML/ClassStructure.svg)

+Carefully consider the arrows, they symbolize different relationships.
+The right arrow symbolizes inheritance and points to the generalization.
+The left arrow is some kind of association, in this case objects of the class in the center know, use or contain objects of the associated class.
+This can also be bidirectional or, if the relationship is not yet to be further specified, just a line without a direction.

 ### 1.3.2.
 Modifiers